I hope I don't cause any offense

 In Reply to: I hope I don't cause any offense posted by Steve E on July 20, 2005

 : : : : hi!
-I hope I don't cause any offense but what is the origin and meaning of the idiom "[N-word] in the wood-pile" - it's found in Agatha Christie
+I hope I don't cause any offense but what is the origin and meaning of the idiom "[word removed in order to comply with Google's Publisher Policy] in the wood-pile" - it's found in Agatha Christie

 : : : Your question has been asked and answered here before.
 Please go back one page, click on the Browse the Archive link, and you'll be able to find that previous discussion.